Finding scholarships for high school seniors can give you the monetary means to afford your post-secondary pursuits after walking the stage.

 The College Board estimates that the average net cost for on-campus students at public colleges is $18,620 each year.
 Price tags are even higher at private for-profit and non-profit universities.
-Therefore, all 12th graders should include searching for scholarships to their do-to list along with campus tours, SATs, and college applications.
+That means all 12th graders should include searching for scholarships to their do-to list along with campus tours, SATs, and college applications.
+Scholarship awards can help with these costs.

-You can get started with these 20 lucrative merit- and need-based scholarships for seniors.
+You can get started on your scholarship search with these 20 lucrative merit- and need-based scholarships for seniors.

 Ranking the Best College Scholarships for High School Seniors